pomm-project/Foundation/README.md

  * `PommProject\Foundation\Tester\FoundationSessionAtoum`

 Making your test class to extend one of these will grant them with a `buildSession` method that returns a newly created session.
 Clients of these classes must implement a `initializeSession(Session $session)` method (even a blank one).
 It is often a good idea to provide a fixture class as a session client, this method is the right place to register it.

+## Known bugs

+Unfortunately there is a bug we can not fix easily or without degrading performances of the whole stack:
+ * The `ConvertedResultIterator` can not recognize custom composite types when they are defined in schemas other than `public`.
+This is because the `pg_type` function does not return the schema the type belongs to.
+There are not turns around unless the schema is inspected manually by issuing a lot of queries. (see #53)